 The law imposes numerous duties of care upon those who drive vehicles on public roadways.
 Drivers owe a general duty to all other drivers, vehicle occupants, and pedestrians to drive with such care that it will not cause injury to them.
 When inattention to the task of driving results in an accident, the negligent driver is responsible for the resulting damages.

 An example of a specific source of driver inattention that has received significant recent attention is texting while driving.
 Indiana law now prohibits texting while driving.
 This new law thus imposes a specific duty of care: to drive without texting.
 If you cause injury to another because you were texting while driving (you “breached” this duty of care), the injured person can pursue a civil claims against you.

 To recoup damages in a tort case, the injured party must prove that he or she was owed a duty of care, that the duty of care was breached (negligence), and that the negligence caused injury.
 Compensation that can be recovered in a tort case includes the cost of medical bills, lost wages, reimbursement for pain and suffering, and compensation for impairment.

 The law of torts and access to the judicial system remains an important, crucial right for the seriously injured.
-Allen Wellman McNew Harvey, LLP, is not a high-volume personal injury firm.
+Allen Wellman Harvey Keyes Cooley, LLP, is not a high-volume personal injury firm.
 But several of our attorneys have significant personal injury experience and regularly help the seriously injured, whether it be the result of a car accident, a motorcycle accident, a construction accident, a boating accident, a slip and fall resulting from a dangerous condition on property, or other accidents caused by negligence.
 If you or a loved one have been seriously injured, contact us for a free consultation to inform you of your rights and how we can help.